-This site was created at October 22 1999 as "The Unofficial YAMAHA PSR 740 Home Page".
+The site was published at October 22 1999 as "The Unofficial YAMAHA PSR 740 Home Page".

 To reflect the contents development it was renamed at April 22 2001 to "The Unofficial YAMAHA PSR Resource Site"; and once again at December 5 2005 to "The Unofficial YAMAHA Keyboard Resource Site".

-You can mail me from the link in the top right corner of the page.
+You can mail me from the link in the top menu of all pages at this site.

 I had this "heavy" instrument for three years and learned what is up and down in music.